Hervar77/infinity-doc/mkdocs/api/infinity.service.md

 Parameters:

 - serviceName: `string`
-  >the name of the service to be started
+  >The name of the service to be started.

 - waitFor: `boolean`, optional
-  >whether to wait for the operation to complete
+  >Whether to wait for the operation to complete.

 Return type: `boolean`